claude

 FAQ

-There's no hard limit, but practical chains typically range from 3-15 tasks.
-Beyond that, consider breaking into sub-chains.
-Reliability tends to decrease with chain length due to error accumulation, so include validation tasks at strategic points.
+No hard limit, but practical chains range from 3-15 tasks.
+Beyond that, break into sub-chains.
+Reliability drops with length due to error accumulation—include validation tasks at key points.

 Claude Code's implementation includes retry logic with exponential backoff.
-If a task consistently fails, the chain will stop and report the error.
-You can design fallback tasks or alternative paths for critical chains.
+If a task consistently fails, the chain stops and reports the error.
+Design fallback tasks or alternative paths for critical chains.

-The initial Task Chaining feature supports sequential execution only.
-However, you can design chains where independent tasks follow a common initial task (fan-out pattern), then merge later.
-True parallel execution may come in future updates.
+The initial feature supports sequential execution only.
+You can design chains where independent tasks follow a common initial task (fan-out pattern), then merge later.
+True parallel execution may come in updates.

-How do I handle tasks that require human input?
+How do I handle tasks needing human input?

 Insert "human decision points" as tasks that pause the chain and request input.
-For example: "Generate API design options, then pause for developer to select preferred approach before continuing with implementation."
+Example: "Generate API design options, then pause for developer selection before continuing."

 While announced for Claude Code, the pattern works for any sequential workflow: research, data analysis, content creation, or business process automation.
 The key is defining atomic tasks with clear criteria.